 Applications cannot be successfully submitted in Grants.gov until Grants.gov receives the SAM registration information.
-The information transfer from SAM to Grants.gov can take up to 48 hours.
+Once the SAM registration/renewal is complete, the information transfer from SAM to Grants.gov can take up to 48 hours.
 OJP recommends that the applicant register or renew registration with SAM as early as possible.